||By Kevin Dee,

 Chairman of the Board at Eagle

-This post first appeared on the Eagle Blog on September 8th, 2016
+This post first appeared on The Eagle Blog on January 6th, 2017

-This is my 30,000 foot look at events in the Tech industry for August 2016.
+This is my 30,000 foot look at events in the ICT industry for December 2016.
 What you see here is a précis of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

-A Little History of August in previous years …
+A Little History of previous year’s Decembers …

 Which brings us back to the present …